Powers and Duties of Company Liquidator in Voluntary Winding Up

 13. Inspect the records, returns, statements, registers or books of accounts.

-14. Sign and execute deeds and documents for winding up process, dispersal of assets and dismissing obligations.
+14. Sign and execute deeds and documents for the winding-up process, dispersal of assets and dismissal of obligations.

 The duties of a liquidator include: